dreamcatcher-tech/network/ideas/Interpulse/API/Hooks for async iterables and hamts.md

 ## `pulse = usePulseStream( engine, path )`
 Provides a hook that updates with the next Pulse in a stream.
 Under the hood this wraps an async interable subscription, and uses React's `useState` hook to trigger a re-render when a new value is received

+## Extras
+It may be helpful to use only paths and state in the UI - there is not need to be processing pulses directly nor pass them around anywhere.

+We may need some interface objects to represent a pulse and a child, which are meant for UI consumption.